eiahb3838ya/PHBS_multi-factor_project/002 src/04 factorNormalization/README.md

 ### 04 factorNormalization

-1. This module receives alpha loadings from the "03 dailyFactorCreation" module, which is a three dimensional matrix, with its first dimension as dates, second dimension as factors and third dimension as stocks.
+1. This module receives alpha loadings from the "03 dailyFactorCreation" module, which is a three dimensional matrix, with its first dimension as dates, second dimension as stocks and third dimension as factors.

 2. This module's process contains two steps: